gaiterjones/magento-facebook-discount-for-likes/README.md

 Live demo at [https://www.facebook.com/pages/gaiterjones/243428839036258](http://)

 ### Synopsis
 The Facebook “Like” is an important Social Media Marketing tool.
 It instills customer confidence and enables new marketing opportunities.
 Increasing the number of likes your e-Commerce site has can sometimes be difficult but one way to really boost those likes is to offer a reward in the form of a discount code if customers like your Facebook page.
+This application interfaces with your Magento Store and runs as a Facebook Tab Application to create configurable dynamic dicount codes for Facebook users who like your page.

+You must create a Facebook application to use with this system.
+Users must first connect to the Facebook application which lets us capture user data and store it in our Database, this is used to prevent multiple attempts to obtain discounts.
+One the application is connected and the page is liked the discount code is issued.

+This is really a proof of concept, the way you would actually implement this offer depends on how many current likes your Facebook page has, do you want to offer a coupon code for existing users who have already liked the page?
+This could get costly if you already have thousands of likes.
+Think about how you will implement the coupon, perhaps you will offer a discount for a total spend over a certain amount.

+Comments for improvement and development are welcome.

 ### Version
 ***